 I’ve taught college composition, composition theory, and writing across the curriculum, as well as poetry workshops and seminars.
 In all of these, I structure time to help students engage with each other and with texts in active, concrete, and extendable ways, so that each activity fosters a range of “teachable moments.”

-I have been involved in several digital projects from their beginnings, including the Writing Studies Tree and the Journal of Interactive Technology and Pedagogy.
-I am currently conducting a “distant reading” study of ~2,700 doctoral dissertations in Composition / Rhetoric, 2001-2010, analyzing clusters within and among methods, tags, and vocabulary.
+I have been involved in several digital projects from their beginnings, including the Writing Studies Tree and the open-access Journal of Interactive Technology and Pedagogy.
+I am currently conducting a “distant reading” study of ~5,500 doctoral dissertations in Composition / Rhetoric, 1980-2015, analyzing clusters within and among methods, tags, and vocabulary.